It was cold and wet last night. Leaves, just

 the tranquil farmlands visible through every window, despite

-my whole family being within an arms length, I was absolutely,
+my whole family being within an arm’s length, I was absolutely,

 completely scared out of my mind.
 Amazing.
 I took a little break